WPChill/rsvp/readme.txt

 == Installation ==

-1. Update the `rsvp` folder to the `/wp-content/plugins/` directory
+1. Upload the `rsvp` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add and/or import your attendees to the plugin and set the options you want
 1. Create a blank page and add [rsvp] on this page